peakhunt/stm32f103c8t6_base/README.md

 Along the development, I was quite interested in developing an IMU(Inertial Motion Unit), which is still a work in progress.

 Hope you enjoy!
-Guess the cude is quite easy to follow.
+Guess the code is quite easy to follow.